bytesource/chinese_vocab/README.md

-# Chinese::HSK
+# Chinese::Vocab

-Chinese::HSK selects the minimum number of sentences necessary to learn all Chinese words from a set of Chinese sentences, given a set of Chinese words.
+Chinese::Vocab selects the minimum number of sentences necessary to learn all Chinese words from a set of Chinese sentences, given a set of Chinese words.

-Note: Chinese::HSK is functional but I haven't cleaned up the gem structure yet.
+Note: Chinese::Vocab is functional but I haven't cleaned up the gem structure yet.

 ## Installation